bytecodealliance/component-docs/component-model/src/design/async.md

 For migration mechanics (e.g., how a WASI 0.2 component maps onto these primitives) see [Migrating from WASI 0.2 to WASI 0.3](./migrating-to-p3.md).

-For the a closer look at WASI 0.3 release, including a full per-interface diff, see [WASI 0.3](https://wasi.dev/releases/wasi-p3) on WASI.dev.
+For a closer look at the WASI 0.3 release, including a full per-interface diff, see [WASI 0.3](https://wasi.dev/releases/wasi-p3) on WASI.dev.

 This page focuses on the Component Model concepts themselves.

+> [!NOTE]
+> WASI 0.3 builds on WASI 0.2 rather than replacing it.
+Runtimes can host both versions side by side, and a 0.3 host can polyfill 0.2 imports at the boundary, so applications can migrate incrementally as toolchains and dependencies land 0.3 support.

 ## The async problem that WASI 0.3 solves